Patient re-admissions are becoming revolving doors for Addiction Treatment Programs.

 Addictions Consulting group

-The Addictions Consulting Group (ACG) is a premier national consulting firm specializing in helping people, teams, and organizations achieve maximum effectiveness.
-We provide an expert staff of senior practitioners, offering our clients exceptional experience, diversified insight, and a range of services.
-ACG Groups Team offers assistance with CARF accreditation policies and systems, CARF Planning manuals, strategic planning, coaching, training, and quality improvement, outcome evaluation reports and Electronic Health Records software.
+The Addictions Consulting Group (ACG) is a premier national consulting firm specializing in helping people, teams, and organizations achieve maximum program effectiveness.
+We provide an expert staff of senior practitioners, and we offer our clients exceptional experience, diversified insight, written CARF policies, including a full range of services.
+ACG’s Team offers assistance with writing CARF for your program: including: CARF Planning manuals, strategic Organization Plans, coaching, training, and quality outcome reports and Electronic Health Records software.

 In today’s climate of scarce resources for behavioral health programs, only those programs that can credibly demonstrate their cost-effectiveness and outcome reliability will garner the funding necessary to sustain and expand their efforts.